battleb2014/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+   -SQL is a relational database

 2. Why do tables need a Primary Key?
+   -The primary key identifies content native to that specific table

 3. What is the name given to a table column that references the Primary Key on another table?
+   -Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables?
+   -A third table is needed for 2 tables who have a many-to-many relationship